• Start Here!

 Bars and club

-I don’t think there are any difference on the prices.
-I’ll discuss about the nightlife of the three cities later on.
+I don’t think there is any difference in the prices.
+I’ll discuss the nightlife of the three cities later on.

 If you want some numerical data you can check this cost of living index, which I find pretty accurate.